1995 Mayfest Storm: Impact

 The hailstorm was at the time the costliest non-tornadic severe thunderstorm in U.S. history.
 Total economic damage was near $2 billion, eclipsing the $500 million damage toll set by the previous costliest hailstorm.
 The Insurance Council of Texas assessed that insured losses inflicted by the storm amounted to $1.1 billion.
 Hail sizes associated with the storm ranged between 1.75–4.5 in (4.5–11.5 cm), and at one point the hail covered a region over 3 mi (5 km) wide.
 At one location in southern Parker County, the hail accumulated to a depth of 18 in.
 The first region of hail produced by the storm – encompassing a swath 40 mi long – included hail sizes ranging from 2.5–4.5 in (6.5–11.5 cm) and was accompanied by wind gusts topping 55 mph (90 km/h).
 The second hail swath – encompassing a swath 10 mi long – was associated with hail sizes exceeding 2.25 in (6 cm) carried by winds nearing 90 mph (145 km/h).
 The large hail led to the hospitalizations of 60 people, with 4 critically injured.
 Winds were in excess of 65 mph (100 km/h).
 The subsequent flash flood killed 17 people.
 There were 20 fatalities overall.

-The extreme rainfall that followed the hailstorm caused caused flooding in areas not considered flood-prone.
+The extreme rainfall that followed the hailstorm caused flooding in areas not considered flood-prone.
 The floods killed 16 people in Dallas County and 1 person in Tarrant County.
 Over 350 cars were damaged by the severe weather, including the hailstorm and the subsequent flood.
 The storms disrupted air and street traffic, as well as 9-1-1 service in some areas.
 One flight at Dallas Love Field diverted into a hangar ahead of the hailstorm.
 According to TU Electric, at least 84,000 homes were impacted by power outages.

 Golf ball-sized hail occurred in the Annetta area, coating roads in a layer of ice and resulting in car accidents.
 In some locations, the aggregation of hail produced hail drifts measuring 3 ft deep.
 Heavy rainfall led to flash flooding, inundating several roads.
 Two people were killed in Parker County by the flooding.
 The NWS estimated that the total cost of damage in Parker County reached $20 million.